BailladeMohamed/printf/README.md

-* Project : Printf 0x11.c
+* Project : Printf 0x11.C
-*GROUP PROJECT : although i did it all by myself!!
+PROJECT : although i did it all by myself!!